THeZoNE-007/Sem-6-College-Repo/CN-S/2025-03-13 - Lab #3/ReadMe.md

-Absolutely!
-Here's the final and fully corrected version of **Objective 2**, now including a **note on why the access list number is 10** (due to the valid range 1–99 for standard ACLs):

----

 ## **LAB Experiment 03**

 ### **Objective 2: Configuration and Verification of a Standard Access List for Permit and Deny to a Remote Server**